Basque grammar: Verbal focus

 The affirmative use of ba- (not to confused with the homophonous subordinating prefix meaning 'if') is normally used with synthetic finite forms, thus also John badator or Badator John 'John is coming' (as opposed to John dator 'John is coming'), Badu dirua (or in western Basque Badauka dirua) 'She has money'.
 In most varieties of Basque, however, affirmative ba- is not so common with compound tenses or compound verbs.

 To place a compound verb form (or its affirmation) in focus, it may be enough to place the main sentence stress (which normally goes on the focused item) on the first component of the verbal compound expression.
 Here it seems that the auxiliary part of the expression is treated as representing the "verb" in the general focus rule, thereby predictably throwing the focus onto the preceding component, which is now the main verb.
 In western dialects an alternative procedure used to emphasise the placement of focus on the verb is to make this a complement of the verb egin 'do'.

 Further observations on focus and topic

 There are certain exceptions to the general focus rule:

+"Heavy" constituents may be placed after an unfocused verb even when they are (pragmatically) focused.